davidgm94/birth/README.md

 ## Target execution environments

 - [x] Real hardware.
 BIG DISCLAIMER: Support on real hardware is really primitive as it has been implemented recently.
 Only the UEFI boot protocol is tested and should only be tried/tested if you know what you are doing.
+Moreover, since currently there is no CI for real hardware, due to the diversity of the x86-64 platform and the lack of testing, real hardware might not work as emulated ones do.

 ### Emulators/Hypervisors